Edamalakkudy: Muthuvan tribe

 The Muthuvans are the only type of people living in Edamalakkudy.
 They are also found in other Kerala villages like Kanthalloor, Marayoor, Vattavada, Chinnakkal, Mankulam, Munnar, Shanthanppara, Adimali and Rajakumari.
 However, they are more common in parts of eastern Ernakulam district, including Edamalakkudy Panchayat and around Malakkappara.'Muthu' means back and 'van' means one who carries weight on the back.
 The language of the Muthuvan tribals is not Malayalam but a dialect closely related to Tamil.
 They live in dormitories called 'chavadies' and boys and girls are accommodated separately.
 The village head is called Kani and has great control on everything in the village.
 He presides over the meeting of the Council of Elders.
 The Muthuvan community is known for their organic farming of paddy and ragi.
 Shifting cultivation every two years is common.
 Cardamom and pepper are also cultivated.
 The Muthuvans believes in purity and pollution as a value system.

 The provincial government of Kerala has sought the help of the National Biodiversity Authority of India to intervene for the preserving and conservation of the traditional way of life of the Edamalakkudy people.
 Some interventions were required in fields like power, drinking water and housing.

 Communication

-Only operator to have mobile coverage in such a harsh terrain is BSNL.They have their mobile tower in Societykudy where connectivity to the mobile site is via Satellite link.
+The only operator to have mobile coverage in such a harsh terrain is BSNL.
+They have their mobile tower in Societykudy where connectivity to the mobile site is via satellite link.